Mixolyde/dartless-server/README.md

 2. Go to http://localhost:8080/serverStatus to test that your server is returning data.
 See `server.dart` for other routes.

+##Testing##
+1. To run the unit tests right-click on the `test\all.dart` file and select Run.
+You should see console output saying All X tests passed.

 Project Status
 --------------